 Attended bots to route invoices for review and approval

-All group companies and regional offices of a building material supplier in the UK achieved routing of accurate, verified invoices to target audiences as scheduled, according to pre-determined criteria.
-The result was a 100% compliance on TAT SLA and a 54% reduction in workforce.
+A building material supplier in the UK achieved 100% compliance on TAT SLA and a 54% reduction in workforce when all group companies and regional offices of a building material supplier in the UK achieved routing of accurate, verified invoices to target audiences as scheduled, according to pre-determined criteria.

 Customized computation and attended bots were used to implement rules such as: